Jennifer Culotta

 Among my accomplishments since I joined the firm in 1999 has been the creation of a women’s coaching group in the Chicago office.
 This group helps colleagues connect with peers, partners, and women leaders throughout the firm.

-I serve in leadership roles in both the AICPA and the Illinois CPA Society.
-As an AICPA discussion leader, I’ve taught CPE courses used by state CPA societies to cover topics of interest to nonprofit organizations, and I’m part of the not-for-profit organizations committee for the Illinois CPA Society.
-Within the wider community, I facilitate the Chicagoland Social Service Finance and Accounting Roundtable, and I’m the board treasurer of the Batavia Public Library.
+I am an active member in both the AICPA and the Illinois CPA Society (ICPAs).
+As an AICPA discussion leader, I’ve taught CPE courses used by state CPA societies to cover topics of interest to nonprofit organizations, am a past Chair of the Not-For-Profit Organizations Committee and the 2026 recipient of the Women to Watch Experienced Leader Award for the ICPAS.
+Within the wider community, I facilitate the Chicagoland Social Service Finance and Accounting Roundtable, am the past board treasurer of the Batavia Public Library and an Audit Committee member for the Chicago Foundation for Women, where I oversee the annual audit and tax filings for the organization.
 I hold a B.S. in accountancy from the University of Illinois at Urbana-Champaign.

-When I’m not at work, I love reading novels, going for runs and long walks, and spending time with my husband and two sons.
+When I’m not at work, I love reading novels, going for long walks, and spending time with my husband and two sons.